edoardottt/twitterBot/README.md

 USAGE 🚀
 -------------------------------------------------

-Assuming you are in the same folder of the script:
+Assuming you are in the same folder of the scripts and you run them with **python3**:

 Usage: python twitterbot.py -u [value] {-h [values separated by comma] OR -s OR -m}